gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 ## What

-Discover AWS RDS Databases without manual configuration.
+Integrate with AWS using an OIDC IdP.

 #### Goals

-Easily discover AWS RDS Databases of an account.
+Ease the AWS resource discovery and onboarding.

+This feature must work for OSS, Enterprise and Cloud customers.

 #### Non-goals

-Having a real OIDC IdP is out of scope.
+Having a real OIDC IdP.
 That initiative can be tracked [here](https://github.com/gravitational/teleport/issues/20967).

-Automatically onboard AWS RDS Databases into Teleport.
+Automatically onboard AWS resources into Teleport.

-Discovering other AWS resources is out of scope.

 ## Terminology